 - In 1990, to black politician Lord Taylor of Warwick he said: “And what exotic part of the world do you come from?”

 “Farewell, Sir.
 They don’t make ’em like you these days!” gushed the front of the Mail this morning.
 In terms of comments like these, we can only hope that the Mail are for once correct.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.